smorad/um_cisc_7026/lecture_02_linear_regression.typ

   *Classification* asks which one #pause
   - Is this image of a dog or muffin? #pause
   - Given the rain today, will it rain tomorrow?
 Yes or no? #pause
   - Given a camera image, what color is this object?
-Yellow, blue, red, ... ? #pause
+Yellow, blue, red? #pause

   Let us start with regression

 ==
   Today, we will come up with a regression problem and then solve it! #pause

-  Remember the four parts of each machine learning algorithm! #pause
+  Remember the four steps of machine learning #pause
   + Define an example problem and dataset #pause
   + Define our linear model $f$ #pause
   + Define a loss function $cal(L)$ #pause